-"GE" marked wagons have the highest level of compatibility with infrastructure and operative regimes.
+"GE" marked wagons provide for a particular level of compatibility with the network and operative regimes.
 "GE" wagons may be hump shunted, comply with the G1 gauge and have an axle distance not exceeding 17,500 mm.

 "CW" marked wagons do not comply with all the conditions set out in the previous paragraph.
 One parameter that stands out is the axle distance, which may be 20,000 mm on "CW" marked wagons.